SBTabanar/StegoVault/README.md

-<<<<<<< HEAD
 # StegoVault - Browser-Based LSB Steganography 🕵️‍♂️

 [![React](https://img.shields.io/badge/React-20232A?style=flat&logo=react&logoColor=61DAFB)](https://reactjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=flat&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=flat&logo=tailwind-css&logoColor=white)](https://tailwindcss.com/)

 A secure, client-side steganography tool that allows you to hide secret text messages within image files using the Least Significant Bit (LSB) encoding technique.

 ## 🌟 Key Features

-*   **🔒 100% Private:** All processing is done locally in your browser using the Canvas API.
+- **🔒 100% Private:** All processing is done locally in your browser using the Canvas API.
 Your images and messages are never sent to a server.
-*   **🖼️ LSB Encoding:** Uses the Least Significant Bit method to hide data, making the changes to the image invisible to the human eye.
+- **🖼️ LSB Encoding:** Uses the Least Significant Bit method to hide data, making the changes to the image invisible to the human eye.
-*   **📂 Multiple Formats:** Supports PNG and JPG files.
+- **📂 Multiple Formats:** Supports PNG and JPG files.
-*   **⚡ Instant Reveal:** Quickly scan and decode messages from StegoVault-encoded images.
+- **⚡ Instant Reveal:** Quickly scan and decode messages from StegoVault-encoded images.
-*   **📱 Responsive Design:** Modern, sleek UI that works perfectly on desktop and mobile browsers.
+- **📱 Responsive Design:** Modern, sleek UI that works perfectly on desktop and mobile browsers.

 ## 🛠️ How it Works